digitalocean/Kubernetes-Starter-Kit-Developers/06-setup-backup-restore/trilio.md

 The basic flow for creating a retention policy resource goes the same way as for scheduled backups.
 You need a `BackupPlan` or a `ClusterBackupPlan` CRD defined to reference the retention policy, and then have a `Backup` or `ClusterBackup` object to trigger the process.

-Typical `ClusterBackupPlan` configuration that has retention set, looks like below:
+Typical `ClusterBackupPlan` example configuration that has retention set, looks like below:

 ```yaml
 apiVersion: triliovault.trilio.io/v1